designstem/projects/tattoo/index.md

 ## Designing <strike>a symbol</strike> <strike>an icon</strike> <strike>a pictogram</strike> a tattoo

-Now we have to think about how our tattoo looks, feels, and most importantly - functions!
+Now we have to think about how our tattoo looks, feels, and, most importantly - functions!

 **Let's get creative!** 🧐
 <br>